mrtryhard/HeliumCSS-Chrome/README.md

 Chrome Extension allowing to run [HeliumCSS](https://github.com/geuis/helium-css) within your browser.

 All bugs concerning results should be reported on the original helium-css repo.

+## Release version
+See the button over the code.
+The CRX is there.

 ## Features
 All good helium-css features packed within a Chrome extension.
 It allows to see unused CSS in your final css files.
 More details on HeliumCSS page.